Laz4rz/GPT-2/README.md

 network to react similarly to synonyms, while in the output embedding, we would like the scores of words that are interchangeable to be similar"*, makes us save ~30% of model parameters, banger
+- `apply` on `nn.module` subclass is going to apply its argument to all subclass modules (i think only modules, not sure tho)

 ## My whims